 Which brokers offers more tradeable asset classes, CMC Markets or FXCM?

-CMC Markets offers a more diverse selection of investment options than FXCM allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, CMC Markets has 11927, compared to 276 from FXCM.
+CMC Markets offers a more diverse selection of investment options than FXCM allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, CMC Markets has 12377, compared to 441 from FXCM.